NoRedInk/noredink-ui/README.md

 That said, we may prune unused modules occasionally.

 We should change this process if we feel it's not working for us!

-## Phasing out old versions

-Our goal is to gradually move to the newest version of each widget, and remove the old versions when they are no longer used.

-This means:

-- We should avoid introducing new references to old versions of a widget
-- When touching code that uses a widget, prefer upgrading to the latest version
-- If you introduce a new version of a widget, please consider taking the time to upgrade all previous usages
-  - If for some reason this isn't feasible, create a story in your team's backlog so that you can prioritize it separately without disrupting your current work
-- You can delete an old version of a widget when there are no usages left
-  - Note: this will be a major version bump, so you may want to batch deletions together